OlegVishnivetsky/awesome-attributes/README.md

 ## 15. PlayerPrefs

-All fields marked with this attribute will be automatically saved in the OnDestroy or OnDisable methods.
-For this attribute to work, you need to add PlayerPrefsAttributeObserver prefab to the scene.
-As a parameter, the attribute requires a key and the type when it will be saved (optional, by default everything is saved in OnDisable()).
+All fields marked with this attribute will be automatically loaded in the Awake() method and saved in either the OnDestroy() or OnDisable() methods.
+By default, values are saved in OnDisable(), but you can specify OnDestroy() as an alternative.
+To make this functionality work, you need to add the PlayerPrefsAttributeObserver prefab to the scene.
+The attribute requires a key and an optional save trigger type to specify when the value will be saved.

 ```csharp
     [PlayerPrefs("SaveMe")]